elastic/harp/docs/cmd/harp_bundle_filter.md

       --exclude stringArray   Exclude path
   -h, --help                  help for filter
-      --in string             Container input ('-' for stdin or filename) --jmespath string       JMESPath query used as filter --keep stringArray      Keep path
+      --in string             Container input ('-' for stdin or filename) --keep stringArray      Keep path
+      --not                   Reverse filter logic expression
-      --out string            Container path ('-' for stdout or filename)
+      --out string            Container path ('-' for stdout or filename) --query string          JMESPath query used as package filter
 ```

 ### SEE ALSO